Skip to Content

 Soft Drinks Packages

 Almost all cruise lines will have some form of soft drinks package.
-This will usually include soda, specialty juices, teas, coffees, and sometimes mocktails.
+This will usually include soda, speciality juices, teas, coffees, and sometimes mocktails.

 How Much Does a Soft Drinks Package Cost on a Cruise?